Top Menu

 Summary

 Bacteria are living things that have only one cell.
 Under a microscope, they look like balls, rods, or spirals.
 They are so small that a line of 1,000 could fit across a pencil eraser.
-Most bacteria won’t hurt you – less than 1 percent of the different types make people sick.
-Many are helpful.
-Some bacteria help to digest food, destroy disease-causing cells, and give the body needed vitamins.
+Most types of don’t make you sick.
+Many types are helpful.
+Some of them help to digest food, destroy disease-causing cells, and give the body needed vitamins.
 Bacteria are also used in making healthy foods like yogurt and cheese.

 But infectious bacteria can make you ill.
 They reproduce quickly in your body.
 Many give off chemicals called toxins, which can damage tissue and make you sick.
 Examples of bacteria that cause infections include Streptococcus, Staphylococcus, and E. coli.